Pinming/Dell-Inspiron-7590-Hackintosh-Opencore/README.en.md

 * The EFI is based on @[tctien342](https://github.com/tctien342/Dell-Inspiron-7591-Hackintosh)'s repo.
 Thanks!
 * The EFI has included the latest source code of `WhateverGreen` (`1.3.7`) ,it solved the problem on the Sharp SHP14C7 4K screen.
 Now it can boot any version of macOS 10.15 without binary patches.
 * Differences between `config.plist` & `config-1080P.plist`: Comparing to `config-1080P.plist`, the former has been removed two strings - `device-id` & `AAPL,ig-platform-id` to ensure that 4K screen will be normally driven and avoid some problems such as graphics glitch or stuck on booting.
 Therefore, `config.plist` is fit for 4K model and `config-1080P.plist` is fits for 1080P model.
+* Version number is same as the date of each commit. (e.g. `20.3.6` is the version which updated on 2020/3/6)
 # Fix the Combojack Support
 Execute `install.sh` in folder `ComboJack` to install an combojack protecting process, so that your computer can make response when you plug in an audio device automatically.
 Thanks to @[hackintosh-stuff](https://github.com/hackintosh-stuff/ComboJack) and @[tctien342](https://github.com/tctien342).